setupyourskills/dew-catngo/README.md

 ## Usage

-You can launch the category-based note picker using the built-in Neorg command:
+You can launch the filtered or full category-based note picker using the built-in Neorg command:

 ```
+:Neorg dew_catngo excluded
-:Neorg dew_catngo
+:Neorg dew_catngo full
 ```

 ## How it works